Matt2371/Flood_MAR_project/README.txt

-annual_average(strategy, layer), takes water year average (OCT-OCT) from separated data (see above) given the strategy and layer dac_cut(strategy, layer), cuts DAC elements out of annual averaged data (see above) and exports as new csv's given the strategy and layer deltas(strategy, layer), calculates differences of GW level relative to Baseline for each strategy
+annual_average(strategy, layer), takes water year average (OCT-OCT) from separated data (see above) given the strategy and layer dac_cut(strategy, layer), cuts DAC elements out of annual averaged data (see above) and exports as new csv's given the strategy and layer deltas(strategy, layer), calculates differences of GW level relative to Baseline for each strategy dac_deltas(strategy, layer), calculates differences of GW level relative to Baseline for each strategy under DAC elements

-initial_analysis.py: make plots/tables of basin-wide time evolution of GW levels compare_layers(strategy), plot each layer type for given strategy (reads annual average results) compare_strategies(layer), plot each strategy for given layer type(reads annual average results) ** Planned **
+initial_analysis.py: make plots/tables of basin-wide time evolution of GW levels compare_layers(strategy), plot each layer type for given strategy, ANNUAL AVERAGE compare_strategies(layer), plot each strategy for given layer type, ANNUAL AVERAGE del_compare_strategies(Layer), plot deltas of each strategy compared to baseline, ANNUAL AVERAGE ** Planned **
-Plot deltas of each strategy compared to baseline Generate table of min/max/average/std at simulation end (or other years) to study distribution of GW levels for each strategy
+Generate table of min/max/average/std at simulation end (or other years) to study distribution of GW level ACCUMULATION for each strategy

-DACs.py: compare Flood-MAR strategies under DAC's dac_compare_strategies(layer), plot each strategy for given layer (under DAC's) ** Planned **
+DACs.py: compare Flood-MAR strategies under DAC's dac_compare_strategies(layer), plot each strategy for given layer (under DAC's), ANNUAL AVERAGE dac_del_compare_strategies(layer), plot each strategy for given layer (under DAC's) relative to Baseline strategy, ANNUAL AVERAGE
-Plot deltas of each strategy compared to baseline Generate table of min/max/average/std at simulation end (or other years) to study distribution of GW levels for each strategy

 GW_ecosystems.py:
 ** Planned **